 In this post, I discuss about a bestselling ebook/digital book about Amazon Web Services, The Good Parts Of AWS.
-Authored by ex AWS engineers with 15 years of combined experience.
-It makes you realize about the features and services you would be foolish not use and a lot more.
+Authored by ex AWS engineers with 15 years of combined experience, 11 years working inside AWS.
+It makes you realise about the features and services you would be foolish not use and lot more.

 Authors of The Good Parts Of AWS

 Authors Daniel Vassalo and Josh Pschorr together have worked with AWS for 15 years.
 They have worked on all types of web applications, right from small projects to massive services running on 1000s of servers.

 Both, Daniel Vassallo and Josh Pschorr have been using Amazon web services right from the days when AWS had no web console and just 3 services.
 They also contributed in building small part of AWS itself.

 What do you learn?